 Indonesia has signed several agreements that enable foreign companies that present the Certificate of Domicile to receive reduced tariffs of taxes.

 9. Fiscal Year

 A fiscal year in Indonesia is the calendar year from 1st January until 31st December.

-Download our Compliance Calendar for 2019 and do not miss any deadlines and tax obligations in Indonesia.
+Save our 2020 compliance calendar below and do not miss any deadlines and tax obligations in Indonesia.

 10. General Ledger

 A primary account record of business with double-entry bookkeeping that summarises all transactions or accounts within an entity.